bowman2001/perplexdoc/content/doc/basic/code/index.md

 The options suitable for _Perplex_ are:

 `linenos`
-: Enable or disable line numbers.
-They are disabled by default [for this project]({{< relref "markup#40" >}}), enable them with `linenos=true`
+: Enables or disables line numbers.
+They are disabled by default [for this project]({{< relref "markup#40" >}}) --- enable them with `linenos=true`.

 `hl_lines`
-: Especially highlight some code lines.
+: Especially highlights some code lines.
 The lines must be given as a set of numbers or ranges enclosed in square brackets.
 Every range has to be surrounded additionally by quotes: `hl_lines=[2,"5-7"]`.

 `linenostart`
-: lets the line numbers begin with a given number, like `linenostart=23`
+: Lets the line numbers begin with a given number, like `linenostart=23`

 `lineanchors`
-: Add a prefix to the anchors on the line numbers.
+: Adds a prefix to the anchors on the line numbers.
 With `lineanchors=prefix` for example the anchors are named `prefix-1`, `prefix-2`, ...
 {.dl-loose}

 ## Layout

 gets rendered to:

-The html tag to mark the beginning of code is `<code>`.
+The HTML tag to mark the beginning of code is `<code>`.
 And to mark the end we use the corresponding closing tag `</code>`.

 ### Code Blocks